 You can make the change in Configuration > robots.txt > Settings and Configuration > Spider > Advanced

-Sometimes URL parameters don’t change anything in page’s content and are canonicalized but they are still linked in some places which makes the crawler scan lots of duplicates making some reports useless.
-In such a case you’ll want to exclude some or all of them from crawling.
+Sometimes URL parameters don’t change anything in the page’s content and are canonicalized, but they are still linked in some places which makes the crawler scan lots of duplicates making some reports useless.
+In such a case you’ll want to exclude parameters – some or all of them – from crawling in Screaming Frog SEO Spider.
 You can do this in Configuration > Exclude.
 You can use a regex that will match any URL string with a question mark in it:

 Crawling big websites over 100 000 URLs

-When you want to use your main computer you work on, to crawl big websites it’s best to use database storage more which uses your disk memory more than RAM.
+When you want to use the main computer you work on, to crawl big websites it’s best to use the Screaming Frog database storage mode which uses your disk memory more than RAM.
 Technically you can use disk storage regardless of disk type, but in reality, it will only make sense to use it with an SSD drive.
 That way you will be able to handle bigger crawls without a major slow-down.

 Using database storage mode in SEO Spider

-Change Mode to Database Storage in Configuration > System > Storage and chose storage path on an SSD drive if the default points to a slow HDD.
+Change Mode to Database Storage in Configuration > System > Storage and choose storage path on an SSD drive if the default points to a slow HDD.